Is a Separation Agreement the Same as a Legal Separation?

 Because separation agreements are legal documents, you need to work with a knowledgeable attorney.
 A lawyer can help ensure that your rights and best interests are protected.
 Additionally, they can ensure that the legal document is completed and filed correctly.
 This will reduce the chance of errors.

 You may also find it helpful to work with a professional mediator.
 Mediators can be an invaluable resource, especially when you and your ex are struggling to agree but want to avoid going to court.
-DeTommaso Law Group offers professional mediation services, and our attorneys have extensive experience handling separation agreement cases.
+DeTommaso Law Group, LLC offers professional mediation services, and our attorneys have extensive experience handling separation agreement cases.

 Why Pursue a Separation Agreement Instead of a Divorce?